Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/rvt_ratio.md

 **If you are new to on-chain analysis and looking for somewhere to start or prefer video format, I cover everything regarding the NVT and the RVT ratios as part the [Ready Set Crypto Bitcoin Masterclass Ep-3](https://www.youtube.com/watch?v=_Spm1c-aZmo)**.

-- The NVT and RVT ratio charts are presented by Willy Woo at [woobull.com](http://charts.woobull.com/).
+- The NVT and RVT ratio charts are presented by Willy Woo at [woobull.com](http://charts.woobull.com/). **Please note that Willy calculates RVT and NVT as the inverse ratio to this paper.
+As such, high values and ascending trends here, equate to low values and descending trends in Willys charts.**

 - All data presented in this paper is sourced from the [Coinmetrics.io community dataset](https://coinmetrics.io/charts/).